KTH-DD2480-Fundsoft/pdm-assignment-3/Fundsoft/report.md

 **How have you improved so far?**

 Our group has improved a lot compared to the beginning of the course.
-We've become a cohesive group where everyone takes initiative to tackle problems and discuss differnet methods of solving them.
+We've become a cohesive group where everyone takes initiative to tackle problems and discuss different methods of solving them.
 We're very open in our communication and feedback which has only improved the more we've worked together and gotten to know each other.
 Practically we've become a lot better at using GitHub in a larger group project with handling branches, merges as well as simply dissecting the assigned problems into smaller atomic issues.
 Compared to the beginning we've greatly improved our workflow when it comes to making Pull Requests, commenting and approving PRs along with handling and merging branches correctly.

 **Where is potential for improvement?**